Committee

 Jo grew up in Oxfordshire and was introduced to Wagner’s music through her mother as a child.
 Jo attended The Purcell School, studied at the Guildhall School of Music and Drama, Junior Department, and played viola in the National Youth Orchestra, before reading Music at Oxford.
 After that, she became a corporate finance solicitor, but missed music too much so has now returned to the music industry.
 Jo regularly goes to Bayreuth, organises numerous trips to the opera with friends, and loves introducing people to the world of opera and classical, and, of course, Wagner.

-Isabella Pitman, Bursary Secretary
+Ray Smith, Bursary Secretary

 Ram Murali